 - 1. Non-tenured members will be laid off before tenured members when a qualified tenured member is available to replace a non-tenured member.
 Members shall then be laid off in the inverse order of their seniority provided qualified members are available to replace those laid off; - 2.
-Members being laid off shall be notified according to Article 437; - 3.
 Members on leave at the time of lay-off shall be treated as if they were currently teaching.
-Notice shall be given at the same time as other members; - 4.
-A member who has received notification of lay-off may elect to take unpaid leave for up to one year if they complete leave request paperwork by June 30th of their lay-off notification year;
+Notice shall be given at the same time as other members; - 3.
+A member who has received notification of lay-off may elect to take unpaid leave for up to one year_if they complete leave request paperwork by June 30th of their lay-off notification year; - 4.
+Full health and/or life insurance benefits shall be available to any laid-off members according to Articles 205 and 210; - 5.
+A laid-off member shall be granted "preference" notification in the substitute system once the member completes the required substitute paperwork.

-- 5. Full health and/or life insurance benefits shall be available to any laid-off members according to Articles 205 and 210; - 6.
-A laid-off member shall be granted "preference" notification in the substitute system once the member completes the required substitute paperwork. - 7.
-Lay-off status does not constitute a break in service for retaining tenure rights and accrued sick leave.
+6. Lay-off status does not constitute a break in service for retaining tenure rights and accrued sick leave.